CassiaY/project-4-group-3/README.md

 - [pandas](/https://pandas.pydata.org/) - a data analysis and manipulation tool for python
 - [matplotlib](https://matplotlib.org/) - a library for creating static, animated, and interactive visualizations in Python

 The file [project_4_group_3_nn.ipynb](/project_4_group_3_nn.ipynb) contains the code used to create the machine learning model to predict heart disease.
 We used keras-tuner auto-optimization to find the optimal hyperparameters to achieve the highest prediction rating.
 The maximum number of layers was set to 5.
-The maximum number of epochs was set to 20 to start.
 The maximum number of neurons was set to 50, which is between 2-3 times the number of input features.

 ![number of input features](/readme_imgs/n_features.png)